Baked beans: Origin

 While some historians have theorized that baked beans had originated from the cassoulet or bean stew tradition in Southern France, this is unlikely as the beans used to make baked beans are all native to North America and were introduced to Europe around 1528.
 It is possible that English colonists used their knowledge of cassoulet cooking to modify the cooking technique of the beans from the traditional Native American version, by soaking the bean overnight and simmering the beans over a fire before baking it in earthen pots in order to decrease the cooking time.
 However, this method of soaking and boiling beans was already in practice in the Americas during the Mayan civilization, and was already a known method of preparing beans in the cultures of the first peoples of the Americas prior to European settlement.

 A dish similar to baked beans, beans and bacon, was known in medieval England.
 The addition of onion and mustard to some baked beans recipes published in New England in the 19th century was likely based on traditional 17th century cassoulet recipes from Staffordshire, England, which utilized honey and mustard cured hams, beans, and onions or leeks.
 These ingredients are still often added to baked beans today.
-Nineteenth-century cookbooks published in New England, spread to other portions of the United States and Canada, which familiarized other people with the dish.
+19th century cookbooks published in New England, spread to other portions of the United States and Canada, which familiarized other people with the dish.

 In Turkey, kuru fasulye is a similar white bean stew in a tomato sauce.

 American origin story

-The modern recipe for American baked beans originated in the late nineteenth century as part of an effort to create a story of a National cuisine descended from the time of the Pilgrim Fathers, when it was supposedly communicated to them by kindly natives.
-In reality, there is no evidence sweetened baked beans existed before the Victorian era and the recipe was influenced by sugar and molasses being newly available in abundance then.
-Keith Stavely writes that there is no evidence that native Americans cooked beans using pots or holes in the ground, although it is possible that this method was employed, and so native bean preparation may have been an influence on American baked beans alongside the established English methods the settlers had brought.
+The modern recipe for American baked beans originated in the late 19th century as part of an effort to create a story of a national cuisine descended from the time of the Pilgrims, when it was supposedly communicated to them by kindly natives.

+Keith Stavely and Kathleen Fitzgerald write that there is no evidence that Native Americans cooked beans using pots or holes in the ground, although it is possible that this method was employed, and so native bean preparation may have been an influence on American baked beans alongside the established English methods the settlers had brought.